nuccinc/distributed-computing/README.md

 *If the script errors out after installing Docker, run it again in a new login shell that recognizes your user as a member of the `docker` group, and you should be squared away.*

-**CentOS:**

-I am currently working to add CentOS support to [The Almost Universal Docker Installer](https://github.com/phx/dockerinstall), which is used by [`quickstart.sh`](quickstart.sh).

-Until then, if you use CentOS, please refer to [the official Docker installation documentation](https://docs.docker.com/install/linux/docker-ce/centos/) on how to install Docker.

-After Docker is installed, just run [`quickstart.sh`](quickstart.sh) to immediately get up and running.

 ### If you already have Docker installed:

 ```